rfreemo/accelerator-aem-work-with-assetsview/modules/m2-metadata_search/metadata-search.md

 3. Click the back arrow (ideally in Assets View, not the browser back button).

-4. If not already enabled, enabled the contextual search functionality using the toggle to the right of the search field.
+4. If not already done, enable the contextual search functionality using the toggle to the right of the search field.

    <img alt="screenshot of exercise" src="assets/search_toggle.png" width="351"/>